In Sara Holland’s novel Everless, the phrase “cost of living” takes on a whole new meaning.

 But the longer Jules stays at Everless, the clearer it becomes that there is more to her past than she knows, and the secrets she’s tied to are not only dangerous, but possibly fatal.

 It’s an intriguing premise, but I’ve seen several other reviews mention its similarity to the movie In Time.
-Now it’s been a while since I’ve seen In Time, but for me, the crossover here in minimal.
+Now it’s been a while since I’ve seen In Time, but for me, the crossover here is minimal.
 In Time is a sci-fi take on the time-as-money idea, while Everless is very much fantasy.
 They may have the same “what if” inspiration, but they explore it in totally different worlds.

 There’s definitely a bigger mythology in play here, which I like, but I felt like it was murkier than necessary.
 I don’t know if I would have liked some explanation a little sooner, or if I still need more detail, but something didn’t quite gel.
-Maybe it was because the withholding of information felt more motivated by plot than by logical character decision (seriously, her dad could have solved so much by just telling her the truth from day one).
+Maybe it was because the withholding of information felt more motivated by plot need than by logical character decision (seriously, her dad could have solved so much by just telling her the truth from day one).

 Jules is a likable enough protagonist, although a little on the rash side.
 There were several instances where she could have easily come up with much better plans if she had stopped and thought about what was going on for even one extra minute.
 Liam was an interesting character, as it was clear there was more going on under the surface.
 The other characters were okay, but I’m hoping they get a bit more depth in the sequel.